JustenMX/ntu-price-cart-app/README.md

 - Show the total price for each item row, including discount
 - Show the sum total of all items in the table
 - Show and compare sum with discount savings, in actual $

-Some tips:

 - Keep all calculations (business logic) in the higher-order Product component
 - Update ViewList when adding new table columns
 - As much as possible, keep the container and presentational components separated

 Additonal implementations:

-- refactored the code using useReducer and useContext hooks
+- Refactored the code using useReducer and useContext hooks ([refactor-reducer-context-branch](https://github.com/JustenMX/ntu-price-cart-app/tree/a0af1b5637e6c812c1bf9528352c8a34c8ca629a "branch merge history"))

+Curently working on

+- Add CRUD application to ViewList Component